 - 1. BPA deploys Operational Controls for Balancing Reserves (OCBR) in order to comply with NERC standards and to maintain the reliability of the system. - 2.
 OCBR provides directions to limit plant generation down to the scheduled value when there is insufficient DEC balancing reserves available to offset the over-generation of non-federal variable energy resources (VERs). - 3.
-OCBR also curtails a plant's schedules when its actual output is less than its scheduled amount and there is insufficient INC balancing reserves available to offset the under-generation of non-federal VERs and dispatchable energy resources.
+OCBR also curtails a plant's schedules when its actual output is less than its scheduled amount and there is insufficient INC balancing reserves available to resources.